 It needs not a ton of introduction other than, hello, we are in a pandemic and there is just SOMETHING about this low level of anxiety that is making me really crave familiar flavors.
 Spaghetti, quiche, tacos, and chicken pot pie.
 They've all been on really regular rotation for the last three weeks, and I'm not mad about it.

-Ok so for this.
+Ok so for this easy chicken tater tot casserole.
 We make a pared down, super simple chicken pot pie filling, in my favorite Staub because this is a one pot situation.
-Then, we throw some tots on top, bake that ish, done and done.
+Then, we throw some frozen tater tots on top, bake that ish, done and done.

 - We are not arranging mother effing tater tots into concentric circles of food blogging value and self worth.
 This is not that blog.